 Los Angeles Democrat Sen. Holly J. Mitchell introduced the bill and said that it would encourage schools and businesses to create grooming policies “that will foster inclusion and diversity.”

 Mitchell said that until recently, an image search for “unprofessional hairstyles” only showed black women with natural hair, braids or twists.

 “I believe that any law policy or practice that sanctions a job description that immediately excludes me from a profession – not because of my capacity or my capabilities or my experience but because of my hairstyle choice – is long overdue for reform,” said Mitchell, who observed that she wears her hair in a natural style.

 Mitchell said that similar state and federal laws protect against discrimination due to religious hairstyles and head coverings.

-In February, New York City passed similar protections on the right to maintain natural hairstyles that are closely associated with racial, ethnic or cultural identities.
+In February, New York City enacted a new law that protects the rights of New Yorkers to “maintain natural hair or hairstyles that are closely associated with their racial, ethnic, or cultural identities.”

 CNN’s Alexandra Meeks contributed to this report